strapi/strapi/docs/docs/docs/01-core/admin/01-ee/02-audit-logs.md

 The Audit Logs feature was built to take advantage of the eventHub.
 You can find the service and its core code at `packages/core/admin/ee/server/services`.

+### Audit Logs Local Provider

+To save audit log data, we utilize an Audit Logs local provider responsible for interacting with the database.
+This provider should return an object with a `register` function, and this function should return an object with functions to handle `saveEvent`, `findMany`, `findOne`, and `deleteExpiredEvents`.

+### Content types

+#### strapi_audit_logs

+This content type stores all the audit logs.
+For each allowed event, we save an entry in the audit logs content type.

 ### Subscribing to all events

 The Audit Logs feature adds a subscriber to the [EventHub](/docs/core/strapi/event-hub), allowing it to listen to all events in the application.
 However, we don't save every event in the audit logs; we only save the default ones (see the defaultEvents array in the service file).